hartzis/hartzis.github.io/_posts/2014-08-01-highcharts-ng.md

 I have data, data that needs proper representation in the online web-o-sphere!
 This data wants to show the world how gorgeous it is!
 The data is not simple, it is complex and wants to explore how dynamic it can be.

->Enter [highcharts](www.highcharts.com) the super duper phenominally extra awesome graphing/charting all in one library
+>Enter [highcharts](www.highcharts.com) the super duper phenomenally extra awesome graphing/charting all in one library

 #####highcharts and angular
 Highcharts is quite dynamic by default.
 With this amazing charting library you can easily manipulate how the data is visually displayed.